 Types of Chemical Engineer Jobs

-- Lubricating Engineer
+- Processes Chemical Design Engineer

 The states with the most job growth for Chemical Engineer are North Dakota, Utah, and Florida.
 Watch out if you plan on working in Kentucky, West Virginia, or District of Columbia.
 These states have the worst job growth for this type of profession.